-5. Our Future Preserve Program Activity 2020/21 Operational Plan Action Responsibility 5.7: Tourism/ Economic Deve 5.7: Tourism/ Economic Development - Promote our community as the place to visit, work and invest 5.7.1: Working in partnership we will actively market our City and our capabilities to existing and potential businesses, visitors, Develop a Hawkesbury Brand Strategy.
+5. Our Future Delivery Program Activity 2020/21 Operational Plan Action Responsibility 5.7: Tourism/ Economic Deve elopment - Promote our comn nunity as the place to visit, wo rk and invest 5.7.1: Working in partnership we will actively market our City and our capabilities to existing and potential businesses, visitors, Develop a Hawkesbury Brand Strategy.
 Building on the work of Destination NSW, prepare a Scoping Study for a Hawkesbury Branding and Communication Strategy Corporate Communications investors.
 Develop and implement an Economic Development Strategy Promote the use of Australian Tourism Data Warehouse (ATDW) by local tourism operators.
 Promote the availability of Destination NSW funding to existing and new tourism businesses, through the Destination NSW Regional Tourism Fund.
 City Design and Economic Development Commence the implementation of priority actions of the Economic Development Strategy, including: - Launching the Hawkesbury Economic Development Strategy at a launch even with local and larger businesses - Implementing a local business education program - Supporting other local business initiatives City Design and Economic Development 5.7.2: Working in partnership we will develop the Hawkesbury tourism product to enhance and strengthen opportunities within our tourism sector.
 Work with tourism sector and other parties to develop a local and regional approach to tourism In the context of the Hawkesbury Tourism Strategy and the Hawkesbury Destination Management Plan and Action Plan 2017- 2021, work with the Regional Strategic Alliance partners and the Hawkesbury Visitor Economy Advisory Committee, to identify and pursue opportunities to grow local tourism.
 Executive Team

-5. Our Future Delivery Program Activity am Activity 2020/21 Operational Plan Responsi 5.7.3: Businesses are encouraged and upskilled to adopt more ethical and sustainable practices.
-5.8: Industry - Increase the recontinued growth re Facilitate access to learning Convene meetings and eve for businesses, including: and employees to improve • a series of workshops run City Design and Economic Development 5.8.1: Plan for a range of industries that build on the strengths of the Hawkesbury to stimulate investment and employment in the region.
+5. Our Future Delivery Program Activity 2020/21 Operational Plan Action Responsibility 5.7.3: Businesses are encouraged and upskilled to adopt more ethical and sustainable practices.
+Facilitate access to learning opportunities for business and employees to improve business ethics and practices Convene meetings and events for businesses, including: a series of workshops run through Business Connect on Social Media for small businesses Customer Service 101 LinkedIn the new Facebook for Businesses A series of workshops run with Australian Tax Office including Tax Essentials for small business A series of support initiatives was run for business to support those affected by the recent disasters this includes workshops, business advisory sessions and a seminar "From Surviving to Thriving".
+Waste reduction education programs City Design and Economic Development 5.8: Industry - Increase the r continued growth ange of local industry opportu unities and provide effective s upport to 5.8.1: Plan for a range of industries that build on the strengths of the Hawkesbury to stimulate investment and employment in the region.
 Planning instruments and other land use documents are to include provisions to provide a range of business activities consistent with environmental constraints and strengths of Hawkesbury Implement Local Strategic Planning Statement Implement priority actions from the Employment Lands Strategy, including: Commence planning for the Clarendon Employment Precinct Update of Local Environmental Plan & Development Control Plan Development Services Strategic Planning 5.8.2: Increase the focus on jobs and innovation to build on our strengths and achieve a diverse industry base.
 Monitor changes in employment and investigate jobs skills and skills of the future and growth sectors Identify and develop strategic relationships with potential partners for employment City Design and Economic Development 5.8.3: Actively support the retention of the Richmond Royal Australian Airforce Base and enhanced aviation related industry, building on existing facilities.
 Advocate for the retention of RAAF Base Richmond Pursue opportunities such as the Greater Sydney Commission District Plan and City Deal to press for retention and expansion of the RAAF and related activities at Richmond.
 City Design and Economic Development